geonhoted/VDVAE_AML/README.md

 ### Setup

-1) Generate elice environment and create file named 'content'.
+1) Generate elice environment and create folder named 'content'.
 2) Download the `vdvae_baseline.ipynb` and upload it under 'content' directory.
-3) Download the `enviornment.yml` and upload this file.
+3) Download the `enviornment.yml` and upload this file (not in the content folder).
 ```
 ## Run this command on bash